The Rigveda’s 26th Sukta

 According to learnsanskrit.cc, hotar can also mean “calling,” “invocation,” “call,” or “the function of a priest.”
 Filled with hope, I consulted the Course, wherein Jesus uses “ancient” as a verb many times.
 He describes the journey, the Song of Heaven, God’s Name, God’s Throne, the miracle, and even our ego-incited hatred and enmity as “ancient.”
 Only twice, however, does he use “ancient” to describe “a call.”
 Once he says, “the ancient clarion call of life” and once he says, “the ancient call to life.”

-And, when divided, ho-tar can mean “the call to overcome” or “the call to cross over.”
+And, when divided as ho-tar, the word can mean “the call to overcome” or “the call to cross over.”
 And what do we “overcome” or “cross over” but death?
 And what is the call to life but the call to overcome death?

-So, the Hotar isn’t a priest, it’s the ancient clarion call to life, which is the M-kara, the sound coming out of the Golden Mouth.
-And that sound commands the wind in the fellowship circles for attaining the U-kara.
-The fellowship circles for attaining the U-kara are the Circle of Earth and the Circle of Wind.
-In the Circle of Earth, the M-kara works silently to bring us to the Circle of Wind, where we hear the sound and share it in the fellowship of our meditative meetings.
-The wind the rishis mean is the Cosmic Breath or Cosmic Wind the Old Testament calls Ruach and the Vedas call Vayu.
+So, the Hotar isn’t a priest, it’s “the ancient clarion call to life,” which is the M-kara, the golden vibration coming out of the Golden Mouth.
+And that sound commands the wind in the fellowship circle(s) for attaining the U-kara.
+Techically speaking, attaining the U-kara is a two-step process.
+In the Circle of Earth, the the Holy Spirit works silently to bring us to the Circle of Wind, where we hear the sound and share it in the fellowship of our meditative meetings.
+The wind the rishis mean is, therefore, the Cosmic Breath or Cosmic Wind the Old Testament calls Ruach and the Vedas call Vayu.

 Or, as Course-Jesus says: